ZoMiGo/Fahrtendienst/README.md

-# Fahrtendienst
+# Fahrtendienst CP
-Fahrtendienst Dispo Software
+Fahrtendienst Dispo Software by Trajilovic Goran

 Fahrtendienst Application is a complete solution for connecting customers with taxis.
 The application is developed for both users and drivers, with separate logins for each.
 Users can request a ride from the nearest driver, and drivers can make their cars available and accept requests.